 10. Fire in Paradise (2019)

-The town of Paradise in North Carolina faced the deadliest fire that the state had ever seen in 2018.
+The town of Paradise in California faced the deadliest fire that the state had ever seen in 2018.
 Directors Zackary Canepari and Drea Cooper revisit the disaster through the eyes of the survivors and the emergency responders, through personal interviews as well as firsthand footage of the tragedy.
-Eighty-five people were killed in the fire, and the town of Paradise destroyed, making it the deadliest fire of the century for the state of North Carolina.
+Eighty-five people were killed in the fire, and the town of Paradise destroyed, making it the deadliest fire of the century for the state of California.
 This film became a strong contender for the Oscars, having won the Audience Award for Best Short Film at the Hamptons International Film Festival.

 Read More: Best 90s Movies on Netflix